Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Trademark Enforcement in Bangladesh & IP Litigation

-After successfully securing your registration, proactive trademark enforcement in Bangladesh becomes a critical post-registration step.
+After successfully securing your trademark registration in Bangladesh, proactive trademark enforcement becomes a critical post-registration step.
 Registration confers the exclusive right to use your trademark, but actively defending it provides powerful legal remedies against infringement.

 Legal Remedies for Infringement